cespare/sub/README.md

 Sub is a simple tool for doing find/replace across files.

-Sub is a new tool that modifies your files.
+Sub is a tool that modifies your files.
 Use it at your own risk.
 (In particular, commit or back up changes before you have sub go to town on your data.)

 Sub (probably) doesn't work on Windows.